Calvert railway station: Routes

-Present and future
+The site today

-The station buildings have long since been demolished, the track through the station was lifted in 2021 and the platforms were demolished in May 2022.
-The stationmaster's house stands nearby.
+The station buildings have long since been demolished; the track through the station was lifted in 2021 and the platforms were removed in May 2022.
+The station master's house was demolished in 2023.

+Future plans

 The line of High Speed 2 is under construction and will pass through the site of the disused station.
-This location (called 'Thame Road') and a fall-back site, 'Great Pond' were announced in December 2010 as the site for the HS2 maintenance depot.
+This location, called Thame Road, and a fall-back site, Great Pond, were announced in December 2010 as the site for the HS2 maintenance depot.
 The nearby Calvert Waste Plant has also been identified for heat and power generation.
 A railhead at Calvert is being used to deliver construction materials for High Speed 2.

-Just to the north of the former station site, the route of the former Varsity Line is being rebuilt as East West Rail, which will pass over HS2 and provide rail access to its planned Calvert Infrastructure Maintenance Depot.
-The original scope of this section of EWR included reopening the branch line to : As of January 2021, this element is 'under review'.
-There are no plans for a station.
+Just to the north of the former station site, the route of the former Varsity Line has been rebuilt as East West Rail, which passes over HS2 and provides rail access to its planned Calvert Infrastructure Maintenance Depot.
+The original scope of this section of EWR included reopening the branch line to but, in May 2023, the EWR Company announced that the Aylesbury branch was not being funded..